zrml/containers4developers/d4/readme.md

 # Use Case
 Similar to the previous demo:
 I do not want to create a container.
-I just want to run *my code* while testing *different compilers* as I do not want to waste time installing four different C compilers versions
+I just want to compile *my code* while testing *different compilers* as I do not want to waste time installing and managing four different versions of the C compiler.

 # Exposed Tech
 + Leveraging prepackaged compilers